-B. IFAD-funded Projects and Programmes
+B. IFAD-supported operations

 63. After IFAD started to support operations in Viet Nam, 11 projects/programmes were approved by the Executive Board during the period 1993-2010.
 Of these, five are completed and six are ongoing.
 Table 11 lists the portfolio in the order in which the interventions became effective.